MewsSystems/gitbook-connector-api/operations/messages.md

 ## Get all messages

-Returns all messages from the [Message thread](messagethreads.md#message-thread) that was created by the client application.
+Get all messages belonging to the specified [Message threads](messagethreads.md#message-thread).
+Messages can only be returned for message threads you have created.

 ### Request